brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 15 bht.md

 # Ephesians 1:15 Commentary Help Text

 ## BHT:
-Upon learning of the believers' faith and love, it becomes evident that these two graces are inseparable and always present in the same individuals.
-The grace of faith is characterized by a deep communion with Christ, embracing His glory and relying on Him completely.
-Love, on the other hand, extends to all believers, regardless of their differences.
-It is a genuine, fervent, and tireless love that serves as evidence of true regeneration.
-This combination of faith and love is not something that can go unnoticed, for it is a tangible manifestation of a genuine relationship with God.
+The mention of faith and love together signifies the whole excellence of Christian character, encompassing belief and action.
+The grace of faith is a personal connection with Christ, encompassing beholding His glory, trusting Him, and depending on Him.
+Love extends to all believers, showing itself in genuine, fervent, and active expressions.
+These two graces, faith and love, are inseparable and cannot be hidden.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: